Hornet Nest Removal and Exterminator Experts In Reno

 Like other stinging insects, hornets gravitate toward flowers, gardens, trees, and shrubbery in their search for plant nectar.
 Unfortunately, their stings are unsanitary and dangerous, and necessitate a prompt hornet treatment by a licensed pest controller.
 Reno Pest Control Pros offers the best hornet nest removal and extermination services for times when hornet colonies get out of control and appear in undesired locations.

 Hornets often build troublesome nests and hives in backyards and rafters.
 Unlike other stinging insects, hornets tend to be most active at night.
 They may enter your home or business through attics, open windows, garages, or doors, necessitating hornet extermination.

 Like wasps and other stinging insects, hornets can chew through plasterboard, wood, and various other materials, especially when agitated.
 Agitated hornets who become trapped inside your home or business can cause extensive damage that can be costly to repair.
-Call us at (775) 305-3785 or contact us today for a free consultation for your hornet extermination!
+Call our hornet exterminator experts at (775) 305-3785 or contact us today for a free consultation for your hornet nest removal and extermination in Reno, Nevada!

 Request Your FREE Consultation!